vapor-ware/netbox-virtual-circuit-plugin/README.md

 To help setup the development environment, it comes with a CLI helper based on `Makefile`, including the following commands:
 ```
+changelog        Generate a changelog file from GitHub Issue Tracker
 clean            Clean up build artifacts
 deploy           Run a local development deployment of the plugin with NetBox
 docker           Build a local docker image